-When the stabilizers of $\cX$ are special groups in the sense of Serre,\footnote{$G$ is special if every $G$-torsor is Zariski locally trivial.} our conjectures imply a formula expressing $\mu^\Gor_X$ as a certain motivic integral over $\sL(\cX)$.
+When the stabilizers of $\cX$ are special groups in the sense of Serre\footnote{$G$ is special if every $G$-torsor is Zariski locally trivial.} and $\sL(\pi): \sL(\cX) \to \sL(X)$ has finite fibers outside a set of measure 0, our conjectures imply a formula expressing the stringy Hodge numbers of $X$ in terms of a certain motivic integral over $\sL(\cX)$.

 We prove that our conjectures hold when $X$ is a toric variety and $\cX$ is a fantastack, i.e., a type of smooth toric Artin stack in the sense of \cite{GeraschenkoSatriano1, GeraschenkoSatriano2}.
 Fantastacks are a broad class of toric stacks that allow one to simultaneously have any specified toric variety $X$ as a good moduli space while also obtaining stabilizers with arbitrarily large dimension.
 An important special case of fantastacks (and their products with algebraic tori) is the so-called canonical stack $\cX$ over a toric variety $X$.
 When $X$ has quotient singularities, $\cX$ is the canonical smooth Deligne-Mumford stack over $X$; when $X$ has worse singularities, the good moduli space of $\cX$ is still $X$, but $\cX$ is an Artin stack that is not Deligne-Mumford.